michaelfester/docs/docs/reference/computed-columns/experimental-code-column.md

 ## Hosting your code

 When we add the Experimental Code Column, we see only one field, which is the URL for our code.
-Hosting code is a whole other topic which we can’t go into depth with here.
+Hosting code is a whole other topic which we can't go into depth with here.
 Suffice it to say – your code needs to be publically accessible on the web so the Experimental Code column can reference it.
 You can host your code in many different ways, but we would suggest using [Replit](https://replit.com/) or [GitHub Pages](https://pages.github.com/).

 Replit lets you write, publish & host code easily.
-To help you out, [**we’ve created a starter project for you**](https://replit.com/@MarkProbst/glide-experimental-code-substring#README.md).
-After you’ve signed up for an account, copy [**this Repl**](https://replit.com/@MarkProbst/glide-experimental-code-substring#README.md) by ‘forking’ it.
+To help you out, [**we've created a starter project for you**](https://replit.com/@MarkProbst/glide-experimental-code-substring#README.md).
+After you've signed up for an account, copy [**this Repl**](https://replit.com/@MarkProbst/glide-experimental-code-substring#README.md) by ‘forking' it.

 ![](</docs/reference/computed-columns/experimental-code-column/Group%201%20(1)%20(1).png>)

 Your code needs a number of files for it to work properly.
-In the project you just copied, you’ll see the following:
+In the project you just copied, you'll see the following:

 - The **index.html** file loads all the other files
 - The **driver.js** file is the interface between the code you write in **function.js** and Glide